HSinger04/OpenReviewLabRotation/README.md

 All the data extraction logic is contained in extract_data.py.
 To extract data, run extract_data.py as __main__.
 Make sure to take a look at what arguments the ArgumentParser takes.

+#### OpenReview Python Client

+Definitely check out the [OpenReview Python Client](https://openreview-py.readthedocs.io/en/latest/), as it gets used.
+The documentation is short and easy to read, so no worries.

 #### Extracting data from an unsupported conference or workshop

 So far, getting the submissions from the following invitation ids are supported: